Explorer: Scaling Exploration-driven Web Trajectory Synthesis for Multimodal Web Agents: Related Work

+Recent advances in multimodal language models have facilitated the development of web agents — autonomous systems designed to interact with real-world websites to perform everyday tasks \cite{mind2web, cogagent, seeclick, zheng2024gpt, zheng2025skillweaver, xue2025illusion}.
 Early efforts to acquire trajectory data for training web agents primarily relied on crowd-sourcing \cite{mind2web, DBLP:conf/icml/LuKR24}.
-However, human annotation is cost-prohibitive, prompting the adoption of synthetic data generation approaches to facilitate large-scale data collection.
+However, due to the high cost of human annotation, recent work has adopted synthetic data generation for large-scale collection.
 AutoWebGLM \cite{DBLP:conf/kdd/LaiLIYCSYZZD024} and GUIAct \cite{chen2024guicourse} utilize LLMs to generate task proposals, which human experts subsequently annotate.
 OpenWebVoyager \cite{he2024openwebvoyager} employs a web agent to execute auto-generated task descriptions.
 However, since these task descriptions are generated using LLMs without exploring a website, they fail to capture the full diversity of possible tasks on that website.
 Another line of work, including Synatra \cite{Ou2024SynatraTI} and AgentTrek \cite{xu2024agenttrek}, leverages web tutorials to guide web trajectory generation.
 Meanwhile, concurrent effort \cite{murty2024nnetscape} employs an exploration-based trajectory generation in WebArena’s sandbox, while our work focuses on more realistic web agent evaluation on live websites.
 To address diversity limitations in prior trajectory synthesis work, we design a bottom-up web trajectory synthesis pipeline that explores websites dynamically while maintaining a coherent high-level task intent.
+We refer readers to Appendix~\ref{sec:related_appendix} for further discussion.